JarnoRalli/deep-learning-examples/README.md

 * **[conda](./conda/README.md)** contains Conda virtual environment files
 * **[large_files](./large_files/README.md)** some of the examples download training and testing images to this folder

+---

 # Testing Environment

-Testing and executing the exaples has been done in a system with the following characteristics:
+Testing and executing the examples has been done in a system with the following characteristics:

 * **OS** Ubuntu 20.04
 * **GPU** GeForce GTX 1070

+---

 # Setting Up a Virtual Environment